thristan-9/thristan-9/README.md

 <h2> React Developer </h2>

 <h3>
-  I Am 20 years old with 5 years of experience</p>
-  working in a Saas company.
+  I Am 20 years old with 5 years of experience working in a Saas company.
 </h3>